marc-jones/phd_thesis/content/01_introduction/02_arabidopsis.md

 *CO* accelerates the floral transition by directly binding to and activating the expression of a floral activator called *FLOWERING LOCUS T* (*FT*)[@samach_distinct_2000; @yoo_constans_2005; @kobayashi_pair_1999].
 This allows Arabidopsis to sense the day length and flower when the days are long enough.

-Arabidopsis plants are capable of exhibiting two main life strategies.
+Arabidopsis plants are capable of exhibiting two main life strategies[@shindo_natural_2007; @koornneef_naturally_2004].
 Summer annual accessions germinate in spring, flower in the summer, and are able to set seed before winter.
-This is possible in warmer climates where the length of summer is long, but in temperate climates a winter annual strategy is followed.
+This is possible in warmer climates, such as central and southern Europe, where the length of summer is long, but in temperate climates, such as northern Europe, a winter annual strategy is followed[@thompson_spatiotemporal_1994].
 These plants germinate in late summer or autumn, remain vegetative during the winter, and flower in the spring.
 If a plant following a winter annual strategy were to rely solely on the photoperiod pathway to determine flowering time, there is a risk that the day length in autumn would be long enough to activate flowering.
 This would result in vastly reduced reproductive success for the plant, due to the seed filling period taking place during the photosynthetically poor winter months.
-The vernalization pathway ensures that winter annual plants remain vegetative until after a period of cold has been experienced by the plant.
+The vernalization pathway ensures that winter annual plants remain vegetative until after a period of cold has been experienced by the plant[@song_remembering_2013].
 The vernalization response was found to be largely determined by two genes; *FRIGIDA* (*FRI*) and *FLOWERING LOCUS C* (*FLC*)[@shindo_role_2005].
-FLC, a MADS-box containing transcription factor, acts antagonistically to CO by binding to the *FT* locus but repressing its expression, as opposed to *CO*.
+*FLC*, a MADS-box containing transcription factor[@michaels_flowering_1999], acts antagonistically to CO by binding to the *FT* locus but repressing its expression, as opposed to *CO*.
 In winter annual lines *FLC* is high when the plant germinates.
 During cold conditions the expression of *FLC* decreases.
 This repression it mitotically stable.